-The LCI unit will then issue the 'Letter of Certification' to you if you meet all the criteria of the scheme.
-The LCI unit will also send a copy of the letter to the Revenue Commissioners, as this provides an early indication to Revenue to expect a future claim from you.
+Dublin City Council will then issue the 'Letter of Certification' to you if you meet all the criteria of the scheme.
+The Council will also send a copy of the letter to the Revenue Commissioners, as this provides an early indication to Revenue to expect a future claim from you.
 You must quote the URN number on your correspondence with the Revenue Commissioners.